srl-labs/learn-srlinux/docs/kb/event-handler.md

 ## Configuration
 Event Handler is supported in SR Linux by the `event_mgr` process which exposes configuration and state via a container at `.system.event-handler`.
 Within this container, a list of event handling instances can be configured at `.system.event-handler.instance{}` with a user-defined name.

-Here is the annotated config of `event-handler` container that highlights most important knobs of this feature.
+Here is the annotated config of `event-handler` container that highlights the most important knobs of this feature.

 An event handler instance config consists of: